EU policymakers are discussing a plan to increase regulatory oversight of the emerging cryptocurrency industry.

-“The future AML Authority should be operational in 2024 and will start its work of direct supervision slightly later, once the directive has been transposed and the new regulatory framework starts to apply.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“The future AML Authority should be operational in 2024 and will start its work of direct supervision slightly later, once the directive has been transposed and the new regulatory framework starts to apply.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram